DLR-Institute-of-Future-Fuels/gaspype/README.md

 array([0.10122906, 0.09574625, 0.09082685, 0.08638827, 0.08236328])
 ```
 A ```fluid``` object can have multiple compositions.
 A multidimensional ```fluid``` object
-can be created for example by multiplication with a numpy array:
+can be created for example by multiplication with a NumPy array:

 ``` python
 fl2 = gp.fluid({'H2O': 1, 'N2': 2}) + \